 As scenes like this repeat themselves after each project, the organization’s processes for doing projects don’t improve.
 The same problems wreck project after project.
 But there is an alternative.

-Post-Project Review: Living Lessons Learned
+Living Lessons Learned

 What you need instead is a living lessons learned process that gives the organization and its project managers an opportunity for continuous improvement.
 The time you invest in your post-project review should also positively affect projects that are underway and reinforce the use of a consistent project management methodology.
 You gain these advantages with a living lessons learned process conducted in three stages.

-Post-Project Review: Step 1 – Pre-Launch Peer Review
+Lessons Learned: Step 1 – Pre-Launch Peer Review

 We have experienced good success with our 4PM.com clients using peer reviews of projects that are ready to launch.
 That sounds fancier than it is.
 This just means that PM’s get feedback on a their plan from other PM’s.
 Sometimes they hold a live web meeting to discuss a recent plan.
 That gives PM’s the chance to share ideas and renew their understanding of the methodology.